astur/mockser/README.md

 # mockser

 Server to test http clients.
+Actually it is old good core [http/https].createServer with few improvements.

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-image]][npm-url]

-## Install
+## Why?

-```bash
-npm i mockser
-```
+Because we need something to test our http-clients, scrapers, bots and so on.
+On the moment there are three solutions:

+* some people make requests to online endpoints like [httpbin](http://httpbin.org).
+So they need to be online when testing.
+* others use so complicated things as [nock](https://github.com/node-nock/nock) with all their pluses and minuses (numerous and well-documented).
+* and in most real cases people write their own http-servers (right in test code or in 'helpers').
+Such servers are not properly tested or documented so work with tests became too hard.

+This server is easy, handy, tested and don't need more documentation.
+And it is open to your issues if you need something more.

 ## Features

-Actually it is old good core [http/https].createServer with few improvements.

 * `listen` and `close` methods are promisified, so you can just `await` them in before-all and after-all sections of tests respectively.
 * on every response server emits event named same as responsed path, so just write handlers for routs.
 * by default `mocker` creates 'http' server but you may call it with options object and create `https` server, for example with `{key, cert}` pair of your choice.
 * nothing more.
 Yes, it's so easy.

+## Install

+```bash
+npm i mockser
+```

 ## Usage